chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ![bg](./images/outoforder.jpeg)

 <!--
-The of order of evaluation can be confusing and unpredictable with multiple policies -->
+The of order of evaluation can be confusing and unpredictable with multiple policies with overlapping scope especially if some are mutating
+-->

 ---